caldeiroes

 but weaving is not without its limits and costs. the art demands patience, a clear mind, and meticulous focus as it is a slow, meditative process, where impulsiveness or distraction can break a pattern or waste the mana gathered. the mental strain is considerable, and many weavers struggle with burnout, finding themselves too fatigued or mentally fogged to weave even small patterns effectively anymore. this struggle has become a familiar part of life in caldeirões, shaping its culture deeply.

-in this town weaving is quite litrally *woven* into daily life, social structures, and even local values. people are raised to value the patience and endurance required to practice weaving, and calm focus is seen as one of the highest virtues. however weaving’s demanding nature often shows just how fragile those ideals can be. tons of people in caldeirões struggle with executive dysfunction - the struggle to keep the sustained focus weaving needs, paired with burnout and pressure to be good at it.
+in this town weaving is quite litrally *woven* into daily life, social structures, and even local values. people are raised to value the patience and endurance required to practice weaving, and calm focus is seen as one of the highest virtues. however weaving's demanding nature often shows just how fragile those ideals can be. tons of people in caldeirões struggle with keeping the sustained focus weaving needs, often leading to burnout and pressure to be good at it.

 this constant struggle affects the town as a whole. kids learn simple weaves to help around the house, but as they get older, many find themselves overwhelmed by more complex patterns. some get impatient or resentful, while others just give up weaving entirely, either because they're too proud to keep trying or the mental toll is just too much. weaving has created a quiet divide in the community: those who excel or push themselves to the limit are admired, while those who struggle feel isolated, ashamed, or pressured to hide their limits.